robynrox/evse-controller/README.md

 * https://github.com/cliviu74/wallbox

+This has been tested and seems to work well.

 ## How to use and develop

 This isn't yet designed for end-users, only for software engineers and the like.
 You need to know at least a little